ROCm/rccl/docs/how-to/rccl-usage-tips.rst

 MSCCL uses XMLs for different collective algorithms on different architectures.
 RCCL collectives can leverage these algorithms after the user provides the corresponding XML.
 The XML files contain sequences of send-recv and reduction operations for the kernel to run.

 MSCCL is enabled by default on the AMD Instinct™ MI300X accelerator.
 On other platforms, users might have to enable it using the setting ``RCCL_MSCCL_FORCE_ENABLE=1``.
+By default, MSCCL is only used if every rank belongs to a unique process.
+To disable this restriction for multi-threaded or single-threaded configurations, use the setting ``RCCL_MSCCL_ENABLE_SINGLE_PROCESS=1``.

 RCCL allreduce and allgather collectives can leverage the efficient MSCCL++ communication kernels for certain message sizes.
 MSCCL++ support is available whenever MSCCL support is available.